pentagram-lang/pentagram-ideas/plans/memory-management.md

 (To accommodate updating minimum stack sizes during allocation, the stack sizes will be stored column-oriented.
 All 7 2-byte counters that might need updating in the 5 seconds will be stored together in a quarter of a 64-byte cache line.)

-### Coroutine stack
+### Task stack

-1. Turn off transparent huge pages for the coroutine's stack
+1. Turn off transparent huge pages for the task's stack

 2. Mark the entire stack as not readable and not writable